-Recently, Dr. Steven R. Smith, AdventHealth's chief scientific officer, provided an update on the latest with the initiative.
+Recently, Steven R. Smith, MD, AdventHealth's chief scientific officer, provided an update on the initiative.

 People who are interested in potentially joining the study may visit BrainHealthFlorida.com where they will be asked to take a short online cognitive assessment which uses images of playing cards.
 Those who qualify following the online assessment will be scheduled for a blood test to determine the presence of a specific biomarker that could help identify early Alzheimer’s.
 To qualify, residents must be 65 years of age or older and have not been diagnosed with dementia.